Lincoln Airport (Nebraska): History

-In 1952, the United States Air Force took over the airport as Lincoln Air Force Base, complicating civilian general and commercial aviation in the city.
+In 1952, the U.S. Air Force took over the airport as Lincoln Air Force Base, complicating civilian general and commercial aviation in the city.
 In 1959, the diagonal runway (14/32) was closed.
-In late 1963, a new 4,000-foot runway (17/35) parallel to the main runway and associated facilities for general and commercial aviation were opened on the east side of the airport to reduce the number of non-military aircraft movements on the main runway.
-After operating as a Strategic Air Command (SAC) base supporting Boeing B-47 Stratojet bombers, Boeing KC-97 Stratofreighter refueling aircraft (by 1954) and SM-65 Atlas intercontinental ballistic missiles (by 1962), the Air Force finally closed the installation in 1966 and returned it to civilian hands.
+In late 1963, a new 4000 ft runway (17/35) parallel to the main runway, with associated facilities for general and commercial aviation, was opened on the east side of the airport to reduce the number of non-military aircraft movements on the main runway.
+After operating as a Strategic Air Command (SAC) base supporting B-47 Stratojet bombers, KC-97 refueling aircraft (by 1954), and Atlas intercontinental ballistic missiles (by 1962), the Air Force closed the installation in 1966 and returned it to civilian hands.

-During the 1960s the two main airlines at Lincoln were United Airlines and the original Frontier Airlines.
+During the 1960s, the two main airlines at Lincoln were United Airlines and the original Frontier Airlines.
 Frontier Convair 580s flew nonstop and direct to Denver and Kansas City.
 United Douglas DC-6Bs flew nonstop to Denver, but nonstops to Chicago didn't start until 1967.
 Lincoln's first jet service began in 1966, with Frontier Boeing 727-100s operating between Denver and Kansas City via Lincoln.
 In 1956, runway 14/32 was reopened.
-United Boeing 727-100s and Boeing 737-200s began flying nonstop to Chicago and Denver about 1968; LNK later saw United 727-200s, 737-300s, 737-500s and Airbus A320s.
+United Boeing 727-100s and Boeing 737-200s began flying nonstop to Chicago and Denver about 1968; LNK later saw United 727-200s, 737-300s, 737-500s, and Airbus A320s.
 Frontier later operated 737-200s.

 Other jet service was operated by America West with Boeing 737-200s and 737-300s nonstop to Phoenix and Trans World Airlines (TWA) DC-9s nonstop to St. Louis.
 In 1983, Midway Airlines was operating Douglas DC-9-10 jets direct to Chicago Midway Airport via a stop in Omaha.
-By 1985, three airlines were operating jet service into the airport according to the Official Airline Guide (OAG) including Air Wisconsin with British Aircraft Corporation BAC One-Elevens nonstop from Chicago O'Hare Airport and Grand Island, NE, Frontier with Boeing 737-200s and McDonnell Douglas MD-80s nonstop from Denver and Omaha, and United with Boeing 727-100s and Boeing 737-200s nonstop from Chicago O'Hare, Denver, Cedar Rapids and Peoria, IL.
+By 1985, three airlines were operating jet service into the airport according to the Official Airline Guide (OAG) including Air Wisconsin with British Aircraft Corporation BAC One-Elevens nonstop from Chicago O'Hare Airport and Grand Island, NE, Frontier with Boeing 737-200s and McDonnell Douglas MD-80s nonstop from Denver and Omaha, and United with Boeing 727-100s and Boeing 737-200s nonstop from Chicago O'Hare, Denver, Cedar Rapids, and Peoria.
 The original Frontier Airlines ceased operations in 1986; successor Continental Airlines flew 737s and DC-9s to Denver.
-United mainline jet service was eventually replaced by flights operated by its United Express partners who now fly 50 seat regional jets from LNK.
+United mainline jet service was eventually replaced by flights operated by its United Express partners, who now fly 50-seat regional jets from LNK.